Mohamed-js/Rails-forms/README.md

 In this project we:
 - Made a model for users.
-- Made a model for posts.
+- Made a controller for users.
-- Made a model for comments.
+- Made a view for users.
-- Made validations for their inputs.
+- Made a view for edit users.
-- Made associations between the user, the post and the comment model.
+- Made validations for user model.

 ## Usage